Alt Text SEO Best Practices: 9 Rules for 2026

 3. Write Unique Descriptions for Each Image

-A common pattern in site audits: every image labeled "Product image" or simply the brand name repeated across thousands of photos.
-This wastes an opportunity and provides no useful information to users or search engines.
+A pattern that shows up constantly in site audits: every image labeled "Product image," or just the brand name repeated across thousands of photos.
+This wastes an opportunity and provides no useful information to anyone – users or search engines.

 The principle is simple: different image, different description.

-This becomes especially important with product variants.
-Blue shoe, red shoe, green shoe—each needs distinct alt text.
-Without unique descriptions, "men's running shoe fire red" and "men's running shoe navy blue" compete for the same generic searches instead of appearing for their specific color queries.
+This gets especially important with product variants.
+Blue shoe, red shoe, green shoe – each needs distinct alt text.
+Without unique descriptions, "men's running shoe fire red" and "men's running shoe navy blue" end up competing for the same generic searches instead of appearing for their specific color queries.

 4. Consider Context and Purpose

-An important principle that many guides overlook: identical images can require completely different alt text depending on their context.
+Many guides overlook this: identical images can require completely different alt text depending on their context.

-One additional note: purely decorative images—background patterns, visual flourishes, ornamental borders—should use empty alt attributes (alt="").
-This signals screen readers to skip these elements entirely, keeping the focus on meaningful content.
+Purely decorative images—background patterns, visual flourishes, ornamental borders—should use empty alt attributes (alt="").
+This signals screen readers to skip these elements entirely and keeps the focus on content that actually matters.

 5. Addressing Scale Challenges